 There are jobs to be found.

 The COVID-19 pandemic has hit the economy hard.
-As of October 2020, there have been almost 500,000 redundancies in the country.
+As of October 2020, there have been almost 500,000 redundancies in the UK.

 If you have lost your job and are searching for a new role, you may be wondering where to start.
-Fortunately enough, there are many companies still hiring during COVID-19 in the UK.
+Fortunately enough, there are many companies still hiring during COVID-19.
 Searching for a role in a whole new sector could be the key to your career success.
 To give you a head-start, let's delve into some of the industries that are currently recruiting for new positions.

 Health and social care